ctfs/write-ups-2015/insomni-hack-ctf-2015/mobile/iBadMovie-part2/README.md

-# Insomni'hack CTF 2015 - Mobile - iBadMovie Part 2
+# Insomni'hack CTF 2015: iBadMovie Season 2

+**Category:** Mobile
+**Solves:** 20
+**Description:**

-Hi HackLady,
+> Hi HackLady,
+>

-Thank you for the password.
+> Thank you for the password.
 Apparently, the app is decrypting something, maybe a secret.
 Unfortunately, I just broke my iDevice and I don't have enough money to buy a new one (also because I keep my money to buy a new gold iWatch.
 Oh my gosh, they are so nice!).
 Can you help me, please!
+>

-IMPORTANT: You can solve this challenge with an Android device or emulator but also WITHOUT.
+> IMPORTANT: You can solve this challenge with an Android device or emulator but also WITHOUT.
-Author : Britney - Difficulty : easy
+> Author : Britney - Difficulty : easy

-## Write-Up
+## Write-up

 We don't much more except there's something else to find.
 So, this time we have a look at the iOS application.
 The .ipa format is a Zip file, that we unzip.
 In the application, we notice a file 'Blackhat.mp4'.
 That startles me, especially because the file does not appear to be a valid video: